wasm-rs/cargo-metadata/README.md

 limited-functionality = "certain functionality is disabled"

 # Flags that are required in order for the crate to work on this target
+# Amends, but not overrides `package.metadata.wasm.rs.required-feature-flags`
 # (default: `[]`)
 required-feature-flags = ["wasm-unknown"]

 # Flags that WILL NOT work on this target (might not compile, pass test or
 # function correctly)
+# Amends, but not overrides `package.metadata.wasm.rs.excluded-feature-flags`
 # (default: `[]`)
 excluded-feature-flags = ["wasm-emscripten"]
 ```